Maine Coon Heart Problems

 Some cats live long lives and pass away due to natural causes rather than from HCM, but many cats with HCM die as young as four years old (source 1).

-What Causes HCM In Cats?
+Causes Of HCM In Cats

 Hypertrophic Cardiomyopathy is often a genetically inherited disease.

+Cats carry two genes which can be either N or HCMmc.
 If the gene is N, it means there is no mutation associated with Hypertrophic Cardiomyopathy, while a gene labeled HCMmc indicates Hypertrophic Cardiomyopathy.

 Cats who test N/N for Hypertrophic Cardiomyopathy are not at an increased risk for developing the condition, and cannot pass on this condition to their offspring.